 There are nearly 30 different dog breeds native to America.
 These various breeds have played different roles throughout history including hunting, guarding, tracking or simply as companion dogs to nurture their relationship with man.
 Breeders continue to experiment with different dogs to improve the breed’s characteristics.
 It is no wonder that we see so many dog breeds today.
-Today we will be discussing 20 Native American dog breeds that have originated on the North American Continent and are considered as classic American breeds.
+Today we will be discussing 20 Native American dog breeds that have originated on the North American continent and are considered classic American breeds.

 List of American Dog Breeds

 This is the official state dog of North Carolina.
 Plotts have a reputation as excellent swimmers, trackers and courageous hunting and fighting dogs.
 Their webbed paws makes them excellent swimmers and they are officially classified as Coonhounds.

 2. Black-Tan Coonhound